Todo sobre el Art Nouveau

 Art Nouveau furniture and interior design

-In France, leading Art Nouveau designers included Louis Majorelle, Emile Gallé, and Eugène Vallin, all based in Nancy, and Tony Selmersheim, Édouard Colonna, and Eugène Gaillard, who worked in Paris, the latter two specifically for Siegfried's shop.
+In France, leading Art Nouveau designers included Louis Majorelle, Emile Gallé and Eugène Vallin, all based in Nancy, and Tony Selmersheim, Édouard Colonna and Eugène Gaillard, who worked in Paris, the latter two specifically for Siegfried's shop.
 Bing called L'Art Nouveau, later giving the entire movement its more common name.

 Louis Majorelle Art Nouveau

-Designer Furniture - Louis Majorelle Art Nouveau
+Designer cabinet - Louis Majorelle Art Nouveau

 Alberto Bugatti Art Nouveau Furniture